Broken error handling in function gmx_tmpnam

 mysteriously not working even when the user had done everything right.

-#2 Updated by Mark Abraham about 2 years ago
+#2 Updated by Mark Abraham over 2 years ago

 - Category set to core library